What is AFib?

 You doctor may decide to do a radiofrequency ablation which can cure AFib, or insert a pacemaker if you have a slow heart rate.
 But pacing does not prevent AFib.
 This device sends electrical impulses to the heart muscle to generate a normal heart rate.

 A stroke is one of the most serious complications that can arise from AFib.
 The American Heart Association and the American Stroke Association recommend the F.A.S.T. acronym to detect the signs of a stroke:

 - A: arm weakness

 - S: speech difficulty

-One of the best ways to minimize AFib symptoms is to maintain a healthy lifestyle.
-Eating a healthy diet, exercising regularly, and reducing stress are all beneficial ways to control your symptoms and lower your chances of serious complications.
+One of the best ways to lessen AFib symptoms is to practice a healthy lifestyle.
+Eating a healthy diet, exercising, and reducing stress are all ways to control your symptoms and lower your chances of serious complications.